The Story of

 Virginia Garcia painting - low res

 Today, Virginia Garcia provides healthcare services to 52,000 patients a year in Washington and Yamhill counties at five primary care clinics and pharmacies, six dental clinics, a Women’s Clinic, and five school-based health centers.
-We also provide outreach to schools, community health fairs and to migrant and seasonal farmworkers at local camps and commercial nurseries through our mobile clinic.
+We also provide outreach to schools, community health fairs, and underserved communities through our mobile clinic.

 Who We Are